EddieCornelious/js_data-collections/README.md

 ## Contributing

-Simply download the project, write some code and send a pull request
+Simply download the project, write some code, run the build, write some tests, make sure the tests pass and send a pull request

 ## Versioning